Pma913/Tic-Tac-Toe/README.md

 ### Learning Goals:

-1. Demonstrate an understanding DRY javascript
+1. Demonstrate an understanding for DRY javascript
 2. Understanding data model and DOM
 3. Iterate through DOM elements using for loops
 4. Use problem solving techniques to tackle a large